plicease/App-clad/README.md

 We usually manage these configurations on a cluster by cluster basis using git, and deploy them using [clad](https://metacpan.org/pod/clad).

-For example, to initialize the configuration directory using the <config\_init> alias:
+For example, to initialize the configuration directory using the &lt;config\_init> alias:

     ---
     alias: